urth-media/challenge-fullstack/README.md

 ### Backend
 * Use Golang for the 2 services
    * GraphQL API
-   * HTTP Binding consuming the jsonplaceholder API
+   * Service or Dapr HTTP Binding consuming the jsonplaceholder API
 * Add Unite tests
 * Create containers for both services